 Whilst Facebook posts and Twitter trends would have us believe that this only happens roughly once in a millennium, the truth is rather more prosaic.
 The last time August had 5 weekends was just 6 years ago in 2008, and the next time will be in 2025.

 Still, why wait for even 11 years?
 Let’s make hay while the sun shines in August 2014.
-And to help you harvest this bountiful crop of weekends, we have a cracking 15% off our forest cabins throughout August.
+And to help you harvest this bountiful crop of weekends.
 So book up and enjoy some of these events and activities while you’re with us.

 The first weekend of August